alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Discover the exclusive benefits and features available only to our monthly sponsors
+    Discover exclusive benefits and features available only to our monthly sponsors

     ---